joaomo/Certify-Architecture-Kata/ADRs/001_adr_aptitude_test.md

 #### 2. Option 2: RAG for Evaluation (Alternative Solution)

-**One-line Description:** This option proposes using RAG, potentially with LLMs, for direct AI-driven evaluation of short-answer questions, with human review for validation and ambiguous cases, and potential automation for high-confidence outcomes.
+**One-line Description:** This option proposes using RAG to enhance the  LLM  response for direct AI-driven evaluation of short-answer questions, with human review for validation and ambiguous cases, and potential automation for high-confidence outcomes.

 ```mermaid
 graph LR